pransel17/pransel17/README.md

 Most of the time IDK...
 -----------------------

-Note to Myself:

-"Every line of code you write is progress.
+Every line of code you write is progress.
-Make it exist first then you can make it perfect later." 🐢
+Make it exist first then you can make it perfect later. 🐢

 <!--